 Audio & Video Calls to Stay in Touch

 International calls and video chat can be a great way to connect and speak face-to-face like you’re next to them.
 Whether you use FaceTime, Talk Home App, Skype, or WhatsApp, you can communicate seamlessly via audio and video call.
-Share multimedia text messages, audio or video messages on the go to share your life with the one that matters the most.
+Share international text messages, audio or video messages on the go to share your life with the one that matters the most.

 Smart technology has revolutionized how we communicate and manage long-distance relationships, making it easier and less stressful.